finbourne/lusid-sdk-python/sdk/docs/RelationshipDefinitionsApi.md

     # opts.total_timeout_ms = 30_000

     # uncomment the below to use an api client factory with overrides
-    # api_client_factory = ApiClientFactory(opts=opts)
+    # api_client_factory = SyncApiClientFactory(opts=opts)

-    api_client_factory = ApiClientFactory()
+    api_client_factory = SyncApiClientFactory()

-    # Enter a context with an instance of the ApiClientFactory to ensure the connection pool is closed after use
+    # Enter a context with an instance of the SyncApiClientFactory to ensure the connection pool is closed after use
-    async with api_client_factory:

     # Create an instance of the API class
     api_instance = api_client_factory.build(RelationshipDefinitionsApi)
     as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve the relationship definitions.
 Defaults to return              the latest version of each definition if not specified. (optional) page = 'page_example' # str | The pagination token to use to continue listing relationship definitions from a previous call to list relationship definitions.
 This  value is returned from the previous call.
 If a pagination token is provided the filter, sortBy and asAt field  must not have changed since the original request. (optional) limit = 56 # int | When paginating, limit the number of returned results to this many.
 Defaults to 100 if not specified. (optional) filter = 'filter_example' # str | Expression to filter the result set.
 For example, to filter on the Scope, use \"scope eq 'ExampleScope'\"              Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional) sort_by = ['sort_by_example'] # List[str] | A list of field names to sort by, each suffixed by \" ASC\" or \" DESC\" (optional)

     try:
         # uncomment the below to set overrides at the request level
-            # api_response = await api_instance.list_relationship_definitions(as_at=as_at, page=page, limit=limit, filter=filter, sort_by=sort_by, opts=opts)
+        # api_response =  api_instance.list_relationship_definitions(as_at=as_at, page=page, limit=limit, filter=filter, sort_by=sort_by, opts=opts)

         # [EARLY ACCESS] ListRelationshipDefinitions: List relationship definitions
-            api_response = await api_instance.list_relationship_definitions(as_at=as_at, page=page, limit=limit, filter=filter, sort_by=sort_by)
+        api_response = api_instance.list_relationship_definitions(as_at=as_at, page=page, limit=limit, filter=filter, sort_by=sort_by)
         pprint(api_response)

     except ApiException as e:
         print("Exception when calling RelationshipDefinitionsApi->list_relationship_definitions: %s\n" % e)

-asyncio.run(main())
+main()
 ```

 ### Parameters